 - Same day delivery

-- The best quality brands sourced from all over the world; when it comes to high-quality health food brands; they have it
+- The best quality brands are sourced from all over the world; when it comes to high-quality health food brands, they have it.

 Cheese is another favorite for keto-eaters, with high fats and low carbs and some delightful flavors and textures.
 We love the Cheese Club, where you place a monthly cheese order to be delivered directly from France.
 These folk know their cheese, so don’t be afraid to ask about the fat and carb contents so you can stay on keto-track.